Recovery of files encrypted by ransomware is possible through the unique solutions developed by RansomHunter

 From the first contact to the delivery of the restored files, you are advised by our experts, with constant feedback at every stage of the data reconstruction.

 We guarantee the confidentiality and security of all data through a Non-Disclosure Agreement (NDA).
+But we can evaluate and sign an NDA developed by your team if it is the best for you.

 Fill in the form and we will contact you to start the decryption process of your files.
 Always at your disposal, 24×7.